waldyjoe/waldyjoe.github.io/_portfolio/cbs.md

   <img src='/images/rectangle.png' width='500'>
 </p>

-We describe a new way of reasoning about symmetric collisions for Multi-Agent Path Finding (MAPF) on 4-neighbor grids.
-We also introduce a symmetry-breaking constraint to resolve these conflicts.
-This specialized technique allows us to identify and eliminate, in a single step, all permutations of two currently assigned but incompatible paths.
-Each such permutation has exactly the same cost as a current path, and each one results in a new collision between the same two agents.
-We show that the addition of symmetry-breaking techniques can lead to an exponential reduction in the size of the search space of CBS, a popular framework for MAPF, and report significant improvements in both runtime and success rate versus CBSH and EPEA* – two recent and state-of-the-art MAPF algorithms.
+Multi-Agent Path Finding (MAPF) is a challenging combinatorial problem that asks us to plan collision-free paths for team of cooperative agents.
+One of the reasons MAPF problems are so hard to solve is due to a phenomena called pairwise path symmetry, which occurs when two agents have many equivalent paths, all of which appear promising, but which are pairwise incompatible because they result in a collision.
+The symmetry arises commonly in practice and can produce an exponential explosion in the space of possible collision resolutions, leading to unacceptable runtimes for currently state-of-the-art MAPF algorithms that employ heuristic search, such as Conflict-based Search (CBS).
+To break symmetries, we propose a variety of constraint-based reasoning techniques, to detect the symmetries as they arise and to efficiently eliminate, in a single branching step, all permutations of two currently assigned but pairwise incompatible paths.

+Manually designed symmetry reasoning techniques:
+- Rectangle symmetry arises when two agents attempt to cross each other in an open area but all pairs of their shortest paths are in collision;
+- Corridor symmetry arises when two agents attempt to pass through the same narrow passage in opposite directions; and
+- Target symmetry arises when the shortest path of one agent passes through the target location of a second agent after the second agent has already arrived at it.

+Mutex propagation

+Symmetry reasoning for k-robust MAPF